firebase/genkit/docs/firebase.md

 This will run your code in the emulator and run the Genkit framework in development mode, which launches and exposes the Genkit reflection API (but not the Dev UI).

-To launch the Genkit Dev UI that talks to your code running inside the Firebase Emulator run this command:
+Then, launch the Genkit Dev UI with the `--attach` option to connect it to your code running inside the Firebase Emulator:

 ```bash
 genkit start --attach http://localhost:3100 --port 4001